Peliha-ip/The-Cold-Above/README.md

 - Less Alien (Smelt goo into a slimeball)
 - Unicorn With Thick Wool (Revive a woolly rhinoceros)
 - Still an Icequake (Encounter a bloop)
+- Did The Obsidian Just Move (Move an obsidian block with a gooey piston or a goo block connected to a piston)